inkline/inkline/packages/docs/pages/docs/forms/radio.md

+---
+title: Radio
+description: Radio inputs allow the user to select one option from a set of options.
+---

 # Radio
-## Radio inputs allow the user to select one option from a set of options. { .lead }
+## Radio inputs allow the user to select one option from a set of options.

 Typically, there should not be too many options.
 Make sure you use a select input if you think the user doesn't need to see all the available options side-by-side.